mathewlippincott/headfullofair/_posts/2010-08-04-grassrootsmappingpdx-heat-seaming.md

 guid: http://www.headfullofair.com/?p=320
 permalink: /2010/08/04/grassrootsmappingpdx-heat-seaming/
 categories:
+  - post
+tags:
   - balloons
   - grassrootsmapping
-  - the real world
-  - post
-tags:
-  - balloon building
+  - solar balloon

-  - grassrootsmappingPDX
-  - heat seaming
+header:
+  image: /wp-content/uploads/2010/07/heat-seaming-se.png
+  teaser: /wp-content/uploads/2010/07/heat-seaming-se.png

 ---
 Here&#8217;s the instructional video from the workshop on heat seaming balloons.
 If you have the space and equipment, this will produce a lighter, more air-tight balloon.